7 Instagram Trends that Will Affect Social Media Managers in 2020

 However, Influencer marketing is still very much so on the rise, especially on Instagram.

 Even with the new disclosure policies, Instagram influencers still have thousands of engaged followers to promote brands’ products and services.

-2019 is definitely not the time to seize your collaboration with influencers.
+2020 is definitely not the time to cease your collaboration with influencers.
 In fact, you should amplify it.

 This Instagram trend does seem to be going away anytime soon.

 Instagram is still all about the visuals.
 However, the Instagram trend of long captions is becoming more more common.